carolinaborim/documentation/source/includes/external_user_workflow/_workflow.md

 <br>

-The second one will contain your application's identifier for [authentication](#authenticate) purposes:
+The second one containing your application's identifier for [authentication](#authenticate) purposes:

 Property                 | Description
 --------                 | -----------